ackermanstriker/valentine-page/README.md

 ✨ Author

-Built with ❤️ and chaos by
+Built with ❤️ and chaos by Pratyusha
-Pratyusha

----

-> Interactive UX experiment demonstrating advanced CSS animation layering, mobile-first interaction design, and state-driven UI behavior using vanilla JavaScript.

 ---